-Ads that comply with this policy and that target the United States, Canada, the United Kingdom, or Ireland, can use trademark terms within those regions without explicit authorization from the trademark owner.
+Ads that comply with this policy and that target Australia, New Zealand, the United States, Canada, the United Kingdom, or Ireland, can use trademark terms within those regions without explicit authorization from the trademark owner.

 Ads targeting any other region are not eligible to run with a restricted term in the ad text.
 However, advertisers who have authorization directly from the trademark owner will automatically be allowed to show ads with the trademark within the ad text in any region.

 There are several reasons why your ads may not be running:

 - Possible reason: This policy allows ads to run with a trademark in the ad text when the landing page is either primarily dedicated to providing informative details about the goods or services associated with the trademark OR clearly sells or facilitates the sale of the goods or services associated with the trademark.
 If your landing page doesn't specifically do one of those, it will not be approved to run.